 Summer Riches on a Lazy Sunday

 The skies have turned a lot darker than the overcast day you see outside in this picture.
 The birds are swarming the front yard bird-feeder in an attempt to get the last few morsels before they take shelter from the threatening storm.
 Life abounds in summer -- from the cacophony of the cicadas at night to the lush greens, yellows, and reds of flowers and vegetables ripening on the many plants our daughter, S, has planted around the house and on the back deck.
 A small sampling of the universe outside sits on the window sill - with one exception: the luscious-looking peaches were picked by our first-born and her husband at a local farm.
 There were blackberries, but I ate 'em up!
-It was nice of them to stop by.
+It was nice of them to stop by (the FirstBorn and her husband - and the blueberries, too:)!).
 Usually on Sundays when the kids are with her ex, we don't see them.
 I expect the empty house drove them out to seek solace in the joys of nature.
 In any event, we had a lovely conversation, free from the usual noisy crowd in the background:).

 Today has been a fairly lazy Sunday so far.
 With the exception of a few loads of laundry and some knitting, I haven't done much to speak of.
 Later this evening I will get ready for the onslaught of Monday: arguments and advocacy and meetings and filings that are my work week.
 But for now, I am enjoying the (relative) quiet - though it's never completely quiet in this house.